Sakuralbj/CNCF-GSoC/Arena/User_guide.md

 ```
 arena serve tensorflow --name=mymnist2 --model-name=mnist2 --gpumemory=3 --image=tensorflow/serving:latest-gpu   --data=tfmodel:/tfmodel --model-path=/tfmodel/mnist --versionPolicy=specific:2
  ```
-Once this command is triggered, one Kubernetes service will be created to expose gRPC and RESTful APIs of mnist model.The task will require the same gpu memory as you request.
+Once this command is triggered, one Kubernetes service will be created to expose gRPC and RESTful APIs of mnist model.The task will assume the same gpu memory as it request.

 4\.
 List all the serving jobs